Gracee023/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that sets the mode of the file hello the same as olleh’s mode.

 The file hello will be in the working directory
-The file olleh will be in the working directory julien@ubuntu:/tmp/h$ ls -l total 8
+The file olleh will be in the working directory
--rwxrw-r-- 1 julien julien 42 Sep 20 14:45 10-mirror_permissions
--rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
--rw-rw-r-- 1 julien julien  0 Sep 20 14:43 olleh
-julien@ubuntu:/tmp/h$ ./10-mirror_permissions
-julien@ubuntu:/tmp/h$ ls -l
-total 8
--rwxrw-r-- 1 julien julien 42 Sep 20 14:45 10-mirror_permissions
--rw-rw-r-- 1 julien julien 23 Sep 20 14:25 hello
--rw-rw-r-- 1 julien julien  0 Sep 20 14:43 olleh
-julien@ubuntu:/tmp/h$
 Note: the mode of olleh will not always be 664.
 Make sure your script works for any mode.

 Repo: